 “Course Fee/s” means the amount payable by you for the Service or Product

-“Course Materials” means all material provided by us and/or any of our Code Institutes or course providers to you following your Enrolment, which shall include, but is not limited to: online learning materials – including login passwords; and online mentoring and tutoring
+“Course Materials” means all material provided by us and/or any of our course providers to you following your Enrolment, which shall include, but is not limited to: online learning materials – including login passwords; and online mentoring and tutoring

 “Course Provider” means any of our Course manufacturers who provide our online training courses

-“Course Rules” means and shall include any rules, regulations, standards, policies, codes, charters and guidelines prescribed and/or endorsed by us and by the Code Institutes as enforced from time to time
+“Course Rules” means and shall include any rules, regulations, standards, policies, codes, charters and guidelines prescribed and/or endorsed by us and by our Course Providers as enforced from time to time

 “Enrolment” means your enrolment in a Course

 “Enrolment Date” means the date on which we confirm your Enrolment or such other date as determined by us